P-K-W/Masters-Thesis/README.md

 # Masters-Thesis
-Repository for code of my master's thesis.
+Repository for code and results of my master's thesis.